 Being Your Own Allergy Advocate

-Even today, in grad school I encountered people who honestly didn’t believe that their eating of a bag of trail mix in the back of the classroom would cause me to have an anaphylactic reaction.
-There were several nights I would leave class early to go home and take medicine or even ended up in urgent care a few times thanks to the lack of concern people have about allergies.
+Even in grad school I encountered people who honestly didn’t believe that their eating of a bag of trail mix in the back of the classroom would cause me to have an anaphylactic reaction.
+There were several nights I would leave class early to go home and take medicine or even ended up in the hospital a few times thanks to the lack of concern people have about allergies.

 Therefore, it is so important for you to be your own allergy advocate.
 Teach your kids if they have allergies to stick up for themselves and say something.